Romance of the Three Kingdoms: Excerpts

 The first known translation was performed in 1907 by John G. Steele and consisted of a single chapter excerpt that was distributed in China to students learning English at Presbyterian missionary schools.
+Translations intended for British readers were published as journal articles.
+Jia Fang and Yanfang Hou list six journals with translations or introductions from 1816 to 1906.
+The first of these to include a translation, The Death of the Celebrated Minister Tung-cho [Dong Zhuo], was published by Peter P. Thoms.
+It was serialized in The Asiatic Journal and Monthly Miscellany in three articles in 1920 and 1921, covering Chapters 8 and 9 of the novel.
+Thoms, a self-taught printer for the East India Company, was stationed in Macau.
+He considered it his mission to be mediator and a teacher of Chinese culture for the English.
+He misunderstood the Romance as history instead of a fictional novel, and modified the text to make it more accessible and educational to his readers.

 Herbert A. Giles included an excerpt in his 1923 Gems of Chinese Literature.
 Z. Q. Parker published a 1925 translation containing four episodes from the novel including the events of the Battle of Red Cliffs, while Yang Xianyi and Gladys Yang published excerpts in 1981, including chapters 43–50.

 Abridged

 In 1976, Moss Roberts published an abridged translation of the novel, presenting approximately one-fourth of the original text.
 This edition featured maps and over 40 woodblock illustrations derived from three Chinese versions of the work.
-Designed to be accessible to college students and general readers, Roberts’ abridgment employed a mixed approach: translating entire chapters, providing partial translations of others, and summarizing the remainder in italicized text.
+Designed to be accessible to college students and general readers, Roberts' abridgment employed a mixed approach: translating entire chapters, providing partial translations of others, and summarizing the remainder in italicized text.
 This translation includes approximately 100 pages of endnotes, detailed maps, and an extensive essay by Roberts discussing the text and its context.

 In 2018, Penguin Classics released a new abridged translation by Martin Palmer, assisted by He Yun, Jay Ramsay, and Victoria Finlay.
 Palmer's version covers the full narrative by including at least portions of all 120 chapters, ensuring continuity without gaps in the story.
 Unlike Roberts' earlier approach, Palmer translated only the most significant episodes in full while summarizing the rest.